© OMTPC

 3. William Ramsey Cruise

 After three decades as a tourist attraction in Sudbury, the Cortina cruise boat on Ramsey Lake has a new name.
 It is now called The William Ramsey.
 The name honours a surveyor who helped to build the rail line through Sudbury, and for whom Ramsey Lake was named.
-William Ramsey Cruise offers a one hour public cruises from May to October.
+William Ramsey Cruise offers a one-hour public cruise from May to October.
 It also offers private charters during the day or evenings.
 Details

 Address: Ramsey Lake Road Sudbury P3E 5S9